LJPZebra/the_tropical_river_control/readme.md

 fl1::stop
 ```

-In this protocol the camera will start, then the flow rate is set to 10, 1 second later it is set to 20, and then 1 second later it will stop.
+In this protocol, the camera will start, then the flow rate is set to 10, 1 second later it is set to 20, and then 1 second later it will stop.

 #### Write protocol with absolute time